gaelforget/ECCOv4_flt_offline/README.md

 # MITgcm_flt

 **Content:** This repo provides tools to use `MITgcm/pkg/flt/` and with global grids that often rely on `pkg/exch2/`.
 Use of `MITgcm/pkg/offline/` is also explored.
 This `README.md` provides user directions plus bits of documentation.
-All contents should be regarded as work in progress that remains to be properly tested, vetted, and adapted before scientific use or online publication.
-For the time being, I therefore ask that you **please do not share this repository**.
+All contents should be regarded as work in progress.

 **Author:** `gforget@mit.edu`